turingschool/backend_mod_1_prework/section2/reflection.md

 1. In your own words, what is the purpose of a method?

-To have a snipped of code that you can call with just a name rather than having to copy/paste or retype the code.
+To have a snippet of code that you can call with just a name rather than having to copy/paste or retype the code.

 1. Create a method named `hello` that will print `"Sam I am"`.